 If you’re trying to raise your credit score, working hard to pay down your credit card balances is a great place to start.
 This will not only boost your credit score, but it will save you money as you’re able to escape high credit card interest rates.

 Balance transfer credit cards are a great way to kick start your savings if you don’t have the cash on hand to make a big payment towards your balance.
 By offering 0% intro APR of a number of months, every penny of your payment will go towards the principle of your balance during the intro period.
-Some credit cards are even offering 0% intro APR on balance transfers for 21 months!
+This is one of our favorite balance transfer credit cards: Citi® Diamond Preferred® Card – 21 Month Intro Offer on BT and Purchases

 By opening a second credit card, you’re also likely to improve your credit score just by adding to your total available credit and lowering your credit utilization rate.
 Even if you’re not in a situation where you need to avoid high interest rates, opening a second or third credit card account may still help you raise your credit score significantly.